 Turmeric – slows down phase 1 and accelerates phase 2, which is really helpful, as explained above.
 A supreme anti-inflammatory, also anti-cancer.
 Take in a tincture or extract.
 You can also add the powder to food and drinks daily.

 Milk thistle seed – supports phase 1, scavenges free radicals, protects the liver from toxins and damage.
 Also helps regenerate the liver.
-Best taken as a tincture or extract.
+Seeds can be ground in a mortar & pestel and eaten, or you can consume them as a tincture or extract.